SoftUni-Internal/interactive-content/EN/00-Intro-to-NodeJs/07-Homework.md

 This is the structure you should use to resolve this problem.

-The logic inside these two `readFile()` function is 99% the same.
+The logic inside these two `readFile()` functions is mostly the same.

-The only difference between them is the **encoding** which is the second argument and it is optional.
+The only difference between them is the **encoding**, which is the second argument and it is optional.

 When some of the following files are served, there should be no encoding or at least no **utf8** (**png**, **jpg**, **jpeg**, etc...).